Pylons/pyramid/docs/quick_tour.rst

 As shown in this example, the :term:`configurator` plays a central role in Pyramid development.
-Building an application from loosely-coupled parts via :doc:`../narr/configuration` is a central idea in Pyramid, one that we will revisit regurlarly in this *Getting Started* document.
+Building an application from loosely-coupled parts via :doc:`../narr/configuration` is a central idea in Pyramid, one that we will revisit regurlarly in this *Quick Tour*.

 Handling Web Requests and Responses
 ===================================